-President Lyndon B. Johnson dominated Washington politics for more than 20 years and left a lasting legacy of getting things done.
-The LBJ School is bringing LBJ back to Washington to empower a new “get it done” generation to bring LBJ’s brand of bipartisan policymaking back to our nation’s heart.
+President Lyndon B. Johnson dominated Washington politics and policy for more than 20 years.
+From civil rights and voting rights to clean water legislation and immigration reform, and from the arts and education to Medicare and Medicaid, he left a lasting legacy of getting things done.
+The LBJ School of Public Affairs in Austin is bringing the LBJ way back to Washington DC by empowering a new “get it done” generation of professionals in the nation’s capital.

 One-year in Austin

 LBJ DC Fellows spend their first year in Austin as part of the LBJ School community receiving a rigorous analytical and theoretical foundation in public policy as well as an understanding of policy issues at the local, state and national levels.
 During their year in Austin, the Fellows will be members of a tight-knit learning community of almost 400 master’s and doctoral students at the prestigious LBJ School of Public Affairs, a professional school that grooms our graduates for practical careers in public policy.

 Following their year in Austin, LBJ DC Fellows continue their studies and add professional experience in Washington DC with a 6-month, 32 hours per week Policy Apprenticeship with a public, private, non-profit or non-governmental organization.
 Simultaneous with their Policy Apprenticeship, Fellows will take core DC academic courses focusing on the essentials of policymaking at the federal level.
 A Distinguished Speaker Series and other policy events provide the students with opportunities to meet with senior Federal policy makers in small-group settings and a formal mentorship program pairs the students with experienced LBJ School alumni and other professionals already working in public policy careers in Washington DC.